 Expected annualised returns are formulated for each asset class based on long term capital market assumptions, using ten year expected returns and volatilities.
-The returns and volatilities used for each asset class are shown in the table below, and represent the 10 year annualised nominal return assumptions from Aon Hewitt at 30 September 2018.
-Note these differ from the 31 December 2016 assumptions used at the last Asset-Liability Modelling study.
+The returns and volatilities used for each asset class are shown in the table below, and represent the 10 year annualised nominal return assumptions from Aon as at 31 December 2020.
+These assumptions are consistent with the assumptions used for the 2021 Investment strategy review.